semanticClimate/semanticClimate.github.io/INTERNS2022.md

 We would like to have your results/documentation by November [insert date]

-### documentation

-General documentation on our current project is provided on this site https://github.com/semanticClimate/.
-Successful iterns will enhance and develop this.
-You should also read a previous [internship description (sections 1,2,3)](https://github.com/petermr/CEVOpen/blob/master/induction_test/introduction.md)

-### content
+### 1. content

-Our initial content will be Chapter02 of IPCC WG3 Climate Change 2022: Mitigation of Climate Change](https://www.ipcc.ch/report/ar6/wg3/).
+Our initial content will be Chapter08 of IPCC WG3 Climate Change 2022: Mitigation of Climate Change](https://www.ipcc.ch/report/ar6/wg3/).
+Download chapter08
 It's over 100 pages.
 We are developing tools to make it easier to read.
-Please read (**only**) the **first TWO paragraphs** of the Executive summary and answer the following questions:
+Please read (**only**) the **first TWO paragraphs** of the Executive summary.
-* (p 1) are GHG emissions increasing? (quote the relevant sentence)
-* (p 2) what gas/es have the most rapidly increasing GHG emissions?
-* (p 2) lookup in Wikipedia or wikidata.org the description (1 sentence) describing this gas?

-### using Jupyter Notebooks (in Google Colab) to analyze the chapters
+### 2. using Jupyter Notebooks (in Google Colab) to analyze the chapters

-You should Analyze Chapter2 using [Jupyter Notebooks in Google Colab](https://colab.research.google.com/github/petermr/semanticClimate/blob/main/outreach/cambridge_presentation/Hackathon_Notebook/climate_hackathon_chapter02.ipynb).
+You should Analyze Chapter08 using [Jupyter Notebooks in Google Colab](https://colab.research.google.com/github/petermr/semanticClimate/blob/main/outreach/cambridge_presentation/Hackathon_Notebook/climate_hackathon_chapter08.ipynb).
 We expect this will be new for many of you; we want to see how well you can tackle new challenges.
 You can get help from the web or friends.
-We have already provided an HTML version of the chapter in the notebook.
+We have already provided an HTML version of the chapter in the notebook. we will appreciate your efforts.

 Q. Explain (1 sentence) the two types of `cell` in a Notebook.

-The notebook uses various machine learning (ML) and natural language processing (NLP) tools to extract keywords and keyphrases.

 The subtasks are:

-#### Create abbreviation dictionary from the content
+### 3. Create abbreviation dictionary from the content
-Q. What tool was used to create the dictionary?
+Q. What tool was used to create the dictionary?(Hint-https://github.com/petermr/docanalysis#readme)
 Q. Where is the output dictionary?
-Q. Explain the first `entry` in the dictionary.
+Q. Explain the first `entry` in the dictionary.(download the dictionary from files in notebook)

-#### Clean and update the dictionary using Wikidata references
+### 4. Clean and update the dictionary using Wikidata references

-* Q. find an entry with a single Wikidata hit (i.e. unambigous).
+* Q. find an entry with a single WikidataID (i.e. unambigous).
 Do you believe it is correct?
-* Q. find an entry with ambiguous Wikidata references (i.e. more than one hit).
+* Q. find an entry with ambiguous WikidataID references (i.e. more than one hit).
 Which, if any is the correct one?
 Why did the ambiguity arise?
 * Q. (How) could we write software to resolve ambiguities? (outline only)
 * Q. Find an entry **without** a wikidata reference and manually suggest an appropriate QID.

-#### Use the dictionaries to annotate chapter/s
+### 5. Use the dictionaries to annotate chapter/s

-Run the annotation cell and explain what it does
+Run the annotation cell and explain what it does notebook last cell.

-### Extension to Chapter 07

-Copy the Chapter02 notebook to a new file (named Chapter07) and edit this so it analyzes Chapter07. ([The HTML for Chapter07](https://github.com/petermr/semanticClimate/blob/main/ipcc/ar6/wg3/Chapter07/fulltext.html) ).
-Comment on the dictionaries it creates.

-## pygetpapers
+### 6. pygetpapers

 `pygetpapers` was written by our volunteer Ayush Garg and is available at https://pypi.org/project/pygetpapers/.